stateful/vscode-runme/README-platform.md

 ### Platform

-The Stateful platform offers a suite of tools and services designed to enhance your development lifecycle.
+The Stateful cloud offers a suite of tools and services designed to enhance your development lifecycle.

 - **Believe in Your Docs Again**: Transform your documentation into actionable, GitOps-compatible, cloud-native DevOps Notebooks that are collaborative and searchable.
 - **Markdown and VS Code Integration**: Repurpose your existing engineering docs (READMEs, runbooks, etc.) by making commands runnable and configurable, stored next to code in Git.